grimme-lab/xtb_docs/source/xcontrol.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Since version 6.0 an arbitrary number of wall potentials is supported.
-Similiar to the constraint keywords one could create multiple wall potentials
+Similar to the constraint keywords one could create multiple wall potentials
 by repeating ``sphere`` and/or ``ellipsoid`` instructions like

 .. code-block:: none